ControlNet/envira/README.md

 curl -fsSL https://boot.controlnet.space/user | bash  # if you don't have sudo permission
 # new scripts (still in development)
 curl -fsSL https://boot.controlnet.space/envira | bash && ~/.local/bin/envira
+# or you can install via pipx
+pipx install envira && envira
 ```

 ### For docker